How to Track Progress for Personal Goals (Setup Guide)

 What should you actually measure for different goal types?

 Not all goals track the same way.
 A fitness goal and a creative goal need different metrics.
-Here’s a quick reference for measuring goal progress across common personal goal categories:
+Here is a quick reference for measuring goal progress across common personal goal categories.

-If you’re doing the inputs consistently, the outputs will follow – they just take time to show up.
-You don’t rise to the level of your goals.
-You rise to the level of what you measure.
+If you are doing the inputs consistently, the outputs will follow.
+They just take time to show up.
+As James Clear has put it, you do not rise to the level of your goals, you fall to the level of your systems.
+For tracking, the practical version is simpler still: you rise to the level of what the Feedback Loop Framework makes you review every week.

 For a broader view of how tracking fits into goal-setting systems, explore our full goal tracking systems guide.
-Tracking is also one component of a broader follow-through system – see our goal follow-through framework for the full picture.
+Tracking is also one component of a broader follow-through system, so see our goal follow-through framework for the full picture.

 Ramon’s Take